zeptofine/node-quick-maths/README.md

 # Installation:

 To install the node-quick-maths extension, you must have Blender 4.2+ and have enabled Extensions.
-Go to https://extensions.blender.org/ and search up this project
+Go to https://extensions.blender.org/add-ons/node-quick-maths/ and drag it into blender.

 ## License